 How to Enhance Your Chances of Getting Selected

-You don’t want to come across as overbearing or too arrogant, but do clearly promote your qualifications for the job.
-Share examples of how you succeeded at prior positions to help make the case as to why you’re the best applicant.
+You don’t want to come across as overbearing or too arrogant but do promote your qualifications for the job.
+Share examples of how you succeeded in prior positions to help make the case as to why you’re the best applicant.